ahamadfaiz7/weatherInformation/README.md

 ## How to Run
 1. Clone the git repository from https://github.com/ahamadfaiz7/weatherInformation
-2. Development was done on branch feature/weatherInfo
+2. Development was carried out on the feature/weatherInfo branch, followed by a merge request to the main branch.
+   You can clone either the feature/weatherInfo or main branch to access the complete codebase.
 2. Make sure Java 17 and Maven are installed.
 3. Run the application using:
 ```bash